roobert/roobert.github.io/_posts/2014-11-08-Sensu-Events-and-Graphite-Graphs.md

 ## Going Further..

-It's useful having CPU/Mem graphs visible in the `client` view of Uchiwa, but it's equally possible to include graphs in a check definition so they are visible in the `check` view of Uchiwa.
+It's useful having CPU/Mem graphs visible in the `client` view of Uchiwa, but it's equally possible to include graphs in a check definition so they are visible in the `check` view.

-Creating a target with 'keepalive' as one of the tags will allow you to see changes in the overall client availability.
+Creating an `events()` target with 'keepalive' as one of the tags will allow you to see changes in the overall client availability.

 ## Next..